Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_Duplicate_Mount_Paths_in_a_UAI.md

 volumename = "optforge"
 ```

 Looking through this list, the mount path for the volume named `delete-me` and the mount path for the volume named `optforge` are the same.
-The obvious candidate for deletion in this case is `delete-me` so it can be deleted
+The obvious candidate for deletion in this case is `delete-me`, so it can be deleted.

 ```
 ncn-m001-pit# cray uas admin config volumes delete 7b924270-c9e9-4b0e-85f5-5bc62c02457e